 The first ones you should consider are the quizzes.

-That’s because these are compulsory in order for you to access the exam.
-You can do the quizzes as many times as you want before proceeding to the main exam.
+That’s because these are compulsory for you to access the exam.
+You can do the quizzes as often as possible before proceeding to the main exam.

 These quizzes are great because they basically simulate the exact format of the multiple-choice and true/false sections of the exam